bence-szalai/datasci-phd-course/README.md

 - Be careful with the categories whe grouping the data, check for errors and think about which categories actually make sense
-- Any or all of the functions might be useful, when cleaning up the data
+- Any or all of the functions we learned about might be useful, when cleaning up the data
 - A properly carried out Stack Overflow search and copy-pasting the *correct* code for solving an issue is as good as anything else
 - Don't forget about the `?` and `??` functions